scribejava/scribejava/README.md

 ### Async and other HTTP clients

-You can use ning async http client 1.9.x or asynchttpclient 2.x out-of-box, just add maven modules scribejava-httpclient-ning or scribejava-httpclient-ahc to your pom (not in maven central yet, wait for next relase after 2.8.1)
+You can use ning async http client 1.9.x or asynchttpclient 2.x out-of-box, just add maven modules scribejava-httpclient-ning or scribejava-httpclient-ahc to your pom

 ### Supports all major 1.0a and 2.0 OAuth APIs out-of-the-box